Herstory of Success

 All academics completed count toward IBCLC Pathways 1 & 2

-Increase national and international job opportunities
+Increase in national and international job opportunities

 Average national salary increase 38-167%'